Memory from coupled instabilities in unfolded crumpled sheets: Results and Discussion

-\emph{Interactions between hysterons - } To complete the mesoscopic description, we ask whether interactions between the bistable elements are present and affect the mechanical response.
-Interactions between hysterons are expected to be mediated through the sheet's elasticity.
-Flipping a hysteron presumably modifies the local strain field, affecting the global transition thresholds of its neighbors \citep{oppenheimer2015shapeable,bense2021complex,jules2021one,plummer2020buckling}.
-Interactions are known to play an important role in the occurrence of RPM, which is not entirely understood \citep{keim2019memory,keim2020global,deutsch2004return,mungan2019networks,bense2021complex,sethna1993hysteresis, lindeman2021multiple}.
+To complete the mesoscopic description, we ask whether interactions between the bistable elements are present and affect the sheet's mechanical response.
+Interactions between hysterons are expected to be mediated through the sheet's elasticity; flipping a hysteron presumably modifies the local strain field, affecting the flipping thresholds of its neighbors \cite{oppenheimer2015shapeable,plummer2020buckling}.
+Thus, interactions may be inferred from shifts in the activation thresholds which are configuration dependent \cite{bense2021complex,van2021profusion,lindeman2021multiple,mungan2019networks}.
+In experiments, we find evidence for such interactions both by probing flipping thresholds locally, and by carefully examining the global response of the sheet.

-To probe for interaction we compare the measured behavior to the predictions of the Preisach model, which considers a collection of independent, non-interacting hysterons with fixed activation thresholds, driven by an external field \citep{preisach1935magnetische,keim2019memory,bense2021complex,keim2021multiperiodic,mungan2019networks,keim2020global, lindeman2021multiple}.
-Here, to account for forces, one could envision a set independent bistable "springs", while the external field is the applied displacement (see supplementary information for detailed discussion).
-The essential assumption is that the activation thresholds of the individual hysterons are fixed, and are not affected by the state of the system, nor the history of applied displacements.
+To probe interactions locally, one must measure how the flipping threshold of a hysteron depends on the state of a neighboring one.
+However, the experimental setup of Fig. \ref{fig1}a measures in-plane forces, and does not allow isolating the response of a single hysteron.
+To this end, we attach a probe to a load cell and use it to push locally on a hysteron in a direction perpendicular to the sheet (out of plane), until it flips.
+We control the displacement of the probe $\delta$ while measuring the normal force.
+The measured force first increases, until an instability occurs - the hysteron flips and the force drops to zero.
+This instability identifies the local flipping threshold, denoted $\delta_{i}^{+}$.

+We identify two neighboring hysterons in the sheet that are flipped down, and denote their state $\left[00\right]$.
+We then measure the flipping threshold for the first hysteron $\delta_{1}^{+}$, and its dependence on the state of the second hysteron.
+We compare the transitions $\left[00\right] \rightarrow \left[01\right]$ and $\left[10\right] \rightarrow \left[11\right]$, as shown in Fig. \ref{fig_int}a,b.
+Doing so for several pairs of hysterons we find that their flipping thresholds are state dependent.
+We find both anti-ferromagnetic and ferromagnetic interactions: the flipping threshold of a hysteron may increase or decrease depending on the state of its neighbor.
+Examples for both types of interactions are shown in Fig. \ref{fig_int}c,d respectively.
+We also observe cases in which locally flipping a hysteron results in the spontaneous flip of another one in a small avalanche.
+Overall, this amounts to evidence for significant interactions between hysterons in the sheet.